estti379/git-courses/README.md

 1. Gather of modified files: 'git add -all'
 2. Name the gropu of modification: 'git commit -m "your description"'
 3. Send to the cloud/remote repository: 'git push'
+4. Retrieve modification from the remote repository 'git pull'

 Don't forget the 'git status' to keep track of the current state